 It is located at 3,035 m.a.s.l. in the foothills of the Salkantay mountain, north of the Apurímac valley, in the province of La Convención in the department of Cusco.
 It is approximately at a distance of 47 km. with reference to the town of Cachora.
 The environment of Choquequirao is one of the richest in biodiversity, because of the temperature variations.

-Choquequirao trek is done at a lower altitude than Cusco, for this reason, we will find a temperate environment for much of the walk, although we feel a little cold on the night of the second day.
+Choquequirao tour is done at a lower altitude than Cusco, for this reason, we will find a temperate environment for much of the walk, although we feel a little cold on the night of the second day.
 The rainy and dry seasons still apply to Choquequirao because we have to take into account that it is an Andean zone and we have two well-defined seasons, that of rains from November to March and the dry season that goes from April to November.

-The Choquequirao trek has a maximum altitude of 3 035 m.s.n.m in the main square of Choquequirao and a minimum altitude of 1,500 m.s.n.m. in Rosalina beach, a point in our favor is that the climate in these parameters are warm and we will not have many problems in terms of altitude sickness.
+The Choquequirao hike has a maximum altitude of 3 035 m.s.n.m in the main square of Choquequirao ruins and a minimum altitude of 1,500 m.s.n.m. in Rosalina beach, a point in our favor is that the climate in these parameters are warm and we will not have many problems in terms of altitude sickness.

 To make this walk you need a good physical and mental condition, this is a hike where the level of demand is higher than the Inca or Salkantay way, but we have a team of guides and muleteers who will be on the lookout for you and will do this walk a unique experience.